Tarek William Saab: Sanctions

+In July 2017, the United States Treasury sanctioned thirteen senior officials of the Venezuelan government, including Saab, associated with the 2017 Venezuelan Constituent Assembly elections for what the Treasury describe as their role in undermining democracy and human rights.

 Tarek William Saab has been sanctioned by several countries and is banned from entering neighboring Colombia.
 The Colombian government maintains a list of people banned from entering Colombia or subject to expulsion; as of January 2019, the list had 200 people with a "close relationship and support for the Nicolás Maduro regime".

-In July 2017, thirteen senior officials of the Venezuelan government, including Saab, associated with the 2017 Venezuelan Constituent Assembly elections were sanctioned by the United States for their role in undermining democracy and human rights.

-Canada sanctioned 40 Venezuelan officials, including Saab, in September 2017.
-The sanctions were for behaviors that undermined democracy after at least 125 people were killed in the 2017 Venezuelan protests and "in response to the government of Venezuela's deepening descent into dictatorship".
+In September 2017 Canada sanctioned 40 Venezuelan officials, including Saab.
+Canada said the sanctions were "in response to the government of Venezuela's deepening descent into dictatorship".
 Canadians were banned from transactions with the 40 individuals, whose Canadian assets were frozen.

-The European Union sanctioned seven Venezuela officials, including Saab, on 18 January 2018, singling them out as being responsible for deteriorating democracy in the country.
+On 18 January 2018, the European Union sanctioned seven Venezuela officials, including Saab, and accused them of human rights abuses or breaching the rule of law.
 The sanctioned individuals were prohibited from entering the nations of the European Union, and their assets were frozen.

-In March 2018, Panama sanctioned 55 public officials, including Saab, and Switzerland implemented sanctions, freezing the assets of seven ministers and high officials, including Saab, due to human rights violations and deteriorating rule of law and democracy.
+In March 2018, Panama sanctioned 55 public officials, including Saab.

 On 20 April 2018, the Mexican Senate froze the assets of officials of the Maduro administration, including Saab, and prohibited them from entering Mexico.

 Literary work

 Tarek began writing poetry at the age of fourteen, when he studied at the Liceo Briceño Méndez in El Tigre, Anzoátegui, publishing poems in the Antorcha newspaper of that city.
 In the 1980s, his poems reached the pages of Papel Literario de El Nacional.
 The influence of the American poets of the beat generation such as Jack Kerouac, Allen Ginsberg and the hippie counterculture movement were influential in the beginnings of Tarek William Saab's poetry, as were his readings of the German novelist Herman Hesse.

 In 1993 he was selected by a jury to represent Venezuela at the "Foro Literatura y Compromiso" (Literature and Commitment Forum) held in Mollina/Malaga (Spain).

 His book "Los Niños del Infortunio" was written after he was invited by Cuban President Fidel Castro, during an interview in Havana in 2005, to visit the Cuban medical mission in Pakistan.
 It was presented at the Cuban capital's book fair the following year, in the presence of Castro and Hugo Chávez.
-Chávez dubbed him El Poeta de la Revolución (The Poet of the Revolution).
+Chávez dubbed him "el poeta de la revolución" (the poet of the revolution).